-- You must be a citizen and legal permanent resident of Mozambique.
+- You must be a citizen and legal permanent resident of an eligible country.

 - You must have at least two years of conservation-related work or research experience.

-- You must have a demonstrated commitment to working in conservation in Mozambique.
+- You must have a demonstrated commitment to working in conservation in an eligible country.

-- Your research or academic program must address one of the focus areas listed.
+- Your research or academic program must address one of the focus areas listed in the guidelines.